What Infusion Providers should know about the Drug Supply Chain Security Act

 As part of the DSCSA, and beginning in 2017, manufacturers are now required to include an identifier on their drug packaging that is unique and traceable down to the unit level.

-Which medications are labelled?
+Which medications are labeled?

 The DSCSA establishes that all “homogenous cases,” which are cases containing products with the same NDC and lot number, should have a product identifier.
 Additionally, all packages or the “smallest individual saleable unit of a product for distribution” and each “individual saleable unit” or the “smallest container of product … intended by the manufacturer or repackager for individual sale to a dispenser” should have their own product identifier.